FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

   All contributors to the FOCUS work products must be Members of FOCUS.

-  Membership is between FOCUS Project and the Employer of any contributing person unless that person is unemployed and joins as a Contributor as an individual.
+  Membership is between FOCUS Project and the Employer of any contributing person.

 ### 2.0.1 Membership Levels